-According to a recent report by Gartner, by 2026, over 80% of Australian businesses are likely to incorporate Application Programming Interfaces (APIs) into their operations.
-Just like every other facet of software development, APIs come with security risks that can expose your business to vulnerabilities if left unchecked.
+According to a recent Gartner report, by 2026, over 80% of Australian businesses are likely to incorporate Application Programming Interfaces (APIs) into their operations.
+Just like every other facet of software development, APIs come with security risks that can expose your business to API vulnerabilities if left unchecked.

-API security is the process of protecting APIs from cyber criminals and attacks.
-It protects sensitive data transmitted by APIs and boosts the integrity of communications between services for mobile and web applications.
-The following guide introduces the concepts of API security and what’s needed to protect APIs.
+API security involves a combination of API protection measures to guard APIs against cyber threats, including potential API threats and attacks.
+It safeguards sensitive data transmitted by APIs, enhancing the integrity of communications between services for mobile and web applications.
+This guide introduces the concepts of API security, API compliance, and best practices to protect APIs from threats.

 What is API security?

-API security is the process of protecting exposed APIs from malicious attacks.
-An exposed API has accessible objects, allowing users to create, read, update, or delete them.
-If improperly managed, APIs can inadvertently expand your application’s attack surface.
-Security measures ensure that only authorised users and applications can access and manipulate your APIs.
+API security is the process of protecting APIs from malicious attacks and unauthorised access.
+Exposed APIs allow users to interact with accessible objects, enabling them to create, read, update, or delete resources.
+APIs can inadvertently expand your application’s attack surface without proper API governance.
+API protection measures are essential to ensure that only authorised users and applications can access and manipulate your APIs.

 API Security vs. AppSec

-While API security is a subset of application security (AppSec), it’s important to understand that they are not the same thing.
-Traditional AppSec focuses on the security of the entire application, including its code, configurations, and user interactions.
-In contrast, API security will explicitly address the unique vulnerabilities that APIs introduce.
+While API security is a subset of application security (AppSec), they are distinct.
+Traditional AppSec focuses on the security of the entire application, covering code, configurations, and user interactions.
+In contrast, API security specifically addresses the vulnerabilities unique to APIs.
+API threats, such as broken object-level authorisation and excessive data exposure, call for specialised API protection tools and practices beyond general application security.

 Types of API security